-\Any offers below are correct at the time of publishing and are subject to change, availability will be confirmed at time of booking.
-Not combinable with any other promotion.
+Current Discounts, promotions and pricing are available until 30 Apr 2024, however discounts may be withdrawn or changed at any time and are subject to availability on selected cabins and departure dates.
+Some current in market offers may be combinable and Shackleton Club Past Passenger and multi trip discounts may be applied subject to confirmation at the time of booking.
 Prices are subject to change based on currency fluctuations, fuel surcharges, and other external factors.
-No discount applies to any transfer packages.
-The below prices may also include a 'Pay in full within 30 days from time of booking' which is a 5-10% early payment bonus.
+No discount applies to any transfer packages, additional activities or pre/post services.
+The advertised prices may also include a 'Pay in full at time of booking' which is a 5-10% early payment discount, which requires the full balance to be paid at the time of booking to apply.
 Further conditions may apply, contact us for more information.